 Compliance Tip 1: The retail investors can make an informed decision on the product about to be traded only once complete information is available to them.
-These information include the assumed risk and the related costs.
-Thus, it is important for the firms to publish a comprehensive document that includes these information for each asset class and to clarify the peculiarities of each investment product.
+This information includes the assumed risk and the related costs.
+Thus, it is important for the firms to publish a comprehensive document that includes this information for each asset class and to clarify the peculiarities of each investment product.
 All these must be presented within a maximum of three A4 pages for each product.

 Compliance Tip 2: The investors must be able to read the key information document in the official language of the member state they reside.
 Therefore, the distributor must translate the key information documents in these languages.
 This is to ensure investors understand the information presented.

 The purpose of producing the document and the product details must be explicitly mentioned on each KID, while the content of the document should not be part of any marketing or promotional activity.